scouzi1966/vesta-mac-dist/README.md

 ### Privacy
 - **100% On-Device Processing** - All AI computations happen locally
 - **No Data Collection** - No analytics, telemetry, or user data sent to servers
-- **Microphone Privacy** - Voice input processed locally, never transmitted
+- **Microphone Privacy** - Voice input may be sent to Apple with Apple security for speach to Text
 - **Transparent Permissions** - Clear explanations for all requested permissions

 ## 📖 Usage